-A famous uncle also worked as a US Marshall out of Fort Smith, Arkansas, and rode with the legendary black marshall, Sam Bass.
-Sam handled a Colt 44 as graceful as a forkful of steak and taters.
+A famous uncle also worked as a US Marshall out of Fort Smith, Arkansas, and rode with the legendary black marshall, Bass Reeves.
+Bass handled a Colt 44 as gracefully as a forkful of steak and taters.
 Unfortunately, he had to replace the handles on his pistols twice after he ran out of room for the notches related to the count of bandits he had plugged.
 The uncle in question was likely the model for the character July Johnson in Larry McMurtry’s Pulitzer Prize-winning novel, “Lonesome Dove.”
 I’m waiting for confirmation that I may be related to Will Rogers, Sasquatch, Blue Duck, and Amelia Earhart.

 The famous weapon hung on the wall in a framed case, still loaded with the two remaining bullets.
 Family badges of honor come in all forms.